chatwoot/docs/docs/contributing-guide/mobile-app/setup-guide.md

 ```

 - CHATWOOT_WEBSITE_TOKEN: Web widget token.
 Add this token only if you want to add in app support.
+- CHATWOOT_BASE_URL: Replace with your self-hosted installation url.
 - SENTRY_DSN: Sentry DSN URL.
 - JUNE_SDK_KEY: June SDK key.
 We use June for analytics.
 - MINIMUM_CHATWOOT_VERSION: Minimum supported Chatwoot version.